inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 together if ever we had been married?
 One Bell System - it sometimes works.
-'Twas the nocturnal segment of the diurnal period preceding the annual Yuletide celebration, And throughout our place of residence,
+'Twas the nocturnal segment of the diurnal period preceding the annual Yuleti celebration, And throughout our place of resince,
-Kinetic activity was not in evidence among the possessors of this potential, including that species of domestic rodent known as Mus musculus.
+Kinetic activity was not in evince among the possessors of this potential, including that species of domestic ront known as Mus musculus.
-Hosiery was meticulously suspended from the forward edge of the woodburning caloric apparatus,
+Hosiery was meticulously suspend from the forward edge of the woodburning caloric apparatus,
 Pursuant to our anticipatory pleasure regarding an imminent visitation from an eccentric